smulard/flask_mega/database/README.md

 Flask-Migrate exposes its commands through the `flask` command.
 The `flask db` sub-command is added by the Flask-Migrate to manage everything related to database migrations.

+Database migrations can either be created automatically or manually.
+To generate a migration automatically, Alembic compares the database schema as defined by the database models, against the actual database schema currently used in the database.
+It then populates the migration script with the changes necessary to make the database schema match the application models.
+The `flask db migrate` sub-command generates these automatic migrations.

+The `flask db migrate` command does make any changes to the database, it just generates the migration script.
+To apply changes to the database, the `flask db upgrade` applies the migration, and the `flask db downgrade` function removes to migration.
+After migration, _app.db_ is created, which is the SQLite database.
+When using MySQL and PostgreSQL, the database must be created in the database server before running `upgrade`.